 Although the ATDH consists of 240 items in total, some items do not contribute to candidate scores.
-After the data is collected, these questions are evaluated for their statistical performance.
-If deemed appropriate, the items may be used on future test forms to refresh content.
+After the data is collected, items are evaluated statistically, and items that show inadequate statistical performance are withheld from scoring when scores are calculated.
 Candidates are not able to distinguish between questions which contribute to their score and those that do not.